-As at 30 June 2020, the effective interest rates of the factored trade receivables at FVOCI (recycling) ranged from 1.82% to 3.45% per annum.
+As at 30 June 2021, the effective interest rates of the factored trade receivables at FVOCI (recycling) ranged from 1.36% to 3.45% per annum (2020: 1.82% to 3.45% per annum).
 Details of the valuation techniques and key inputs adopted for their fair value measurements are disclosed in note 25(c).
-As at 30 June 2020, the fair value changes on trade receivables at FVOCI (recycling) are insignificant and accordingly, no fair value changes are recognised in equity as FVOCI reserve.
+As at 30 June 2021, the fair value changes on trade receivables at FVOCI (recycling) are insignificant and accordingly, no fair value changes are recognised in equity as FVOCI reserve.